-Poster of Thomas Nevin's convict photographs 1870s
+Poster of Thomas Nevin's convict photographs, Tasmania 1870s

 Who were they?
 They were T.J.
 Nevin's sitters for police records, mostly "Supreme Court men" photographed on committal for trial at the Supreme Court adjoining the Hobart Gaol when they were isolated in silence for a month after sentencing.
 If sentenced for a long term at the Supreme Court Launceston, they were photographed, bathed, shaved and dressed on being received in Hobart.
 These procedures, past and present, were reported at length by a visitor to the Hobart Gaol and Supreme Court in the Mercury, 8th July 1882: